pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

     In [1]: sns.set_color_codes()

-    In [2]: import pvlib
+    In [1]: import pvlib

-    In [3]: import pvlib.clearsky as clearsky

-    In [4]: from pvlib import atmosphere
+    In [1]: from pvlib import clearsky, atmosphere

-    In [5]: from pvlib.location import Location
+    In [1]: from pvlib.location import Location

 .. _location: